facelessuser/coloraide/docs/src/markdown/harmonies.md

 ColorAide will do its best to select colors with sufficient contrast between them.
 The specified color will usually be in the middle, but in cases where the color is too close to black or white, it may be offset.

-Additionally, the monochromatic harmony is the one color harmony that will accept non-cylindrical color spaces as the target environment.
+Additionally, the monochromatic harmony is the only color harmony that will accept non-cylindrical color spaces as the target environment.

 ![Harmony Monochromatic](images/harmony-mono.png)